Abhinav1217/missing-dots/content/post/Handlooms/kota-doria.md

-excerpt = "Kota-Doria, simply known as Kota Sarees, are very fine handloom sarees that are woven with cotton or silk threads." categories = ["Handlooms of India"] series = ["Handlooms of India"] tags = ["Handlooms", "Culture", "History"] timeToRead = 4 title = "Kota Doria" url = "handlooms/kota-doria"
+excerpt = "Kota-Doria, simply known as Kota Sarees, are very fine handloom sarees that are woven with cotton or silk threads." categories = ["Handlooms of India"] series = ["Handlooms of India"] tags = ["Handloom", "Culture", "History"] timeToRead = 4 title = "Kota Doria" url = "/handlooms/kota-doria"

 +++
 Kota-Doria, simply known as Kota Sarees, are very fine handloom that is woven with cotton and silk threads.
 The fabric is woven in a manner that the final material is light-weight and translucent, which makes it ideal for the warm and dry climate of Rajasthan.
 The weaving technique creates a one of a kind square pattern, known as “Khat”.
 A Marwari lady’s wardrobe is incomplete without kota doria.